ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 ![ ](https://i.imgur.com/7HRp7ly.jpg)

 ### Ssh Terminal Splitter Example
 Given the flexiblity and power of Ultimate++, it is easy to modify the above splitter example, so that it can be used as a relatively fancy front-end for SSH2 shells.
-This example is cross-platform, and demonstrates the interaction between the Terminal widget and the Ultimate++'s Core/SSH package, in a multithreaded environment.
+This example is cross-platform, and demonstrates the interaction between the TerminalCtrl and the Ultimate++'s Core/SSH package, in a multithreaded environment.

 ```C++
 #include <Core/SSH/SSH.h>